 Simone Rocha has a history of publishing artistic content in collaboration with image-makers and artists.
 For this new augmented reality experience, the internationally acclaimed Irish designer collaborated with Faye Wei Wei, the acclaimed British painter.
 The artistic direction came from the famous M/M Paris agency along with many skilled technicians and designers.

 This AR fashion opens doors for a new way of storytelling in fashion.
 In the past, we used to have physical lookbooks, online photo galleries, and offline presentations.
 With AR experiences, it is a great way to experience fashion and the designer’s vision without leaving your house.
-During a time in which solitude and distancing are the norms, these “live performances” allow us to rekindle our connectedness and excitements found in real-life interactions and events.
-What’s a better way to share the story of your collections other than showing it right in front of you, right?
+During a time in which solitude and distancing are the norms, these “live performances” allow us to rekindle our connectedness and excitement found in real-life interactions and events.
+What’s better than making people come digitally alive in your living room?

 This is the first time the Irish designer has offered a full family collection that includes menswear, womenswear, and childrenswear.
 The entire collection features pink tulle dresses, voluminously detailed frocks, and pearl-trimmed sweaters for women.
 The accessories are just as carefully planned with chandelier earrings, silk hair bows, feathered flats, and crown-like headbands.